RetroAchievements/guides/README.md

 # Guides
-A repo/wiki for RetroAchievement uaers to create guides for achievement sets.
+A repo/wiki for RetroAchievement users to create guides for achievement sets.

 ## How to use it